 Nevada parents arrested after 11-year-old found in makeshift "jail cell" installed years ago

-A Nevada couple was arrested after police were called to their home and found their 11-year-old child "being contained within a large metal enclosure," authorties said Wednesday.
+A Nevada couple was arrested after police were called to their home and found their 11-year-old child "being contained within a large metal enclosure," authorities said Wednesday.

 The boy, who was wearing a diaper and had feces smeared throughout the enclosure had "severe Autism spectrum disorder," the father told police, and the cage was allegedly used to control his outbursts.
 There were three other children in the home at the time.
 One of the children told police the enclosure had been in the house for two years, KLAS reported, but the father said it had been there for six years.